 npm install @astrojs/cloudflare@latest

-Read the adapter’s CHANGELOG for breaking changes (mode options, runtime flags).
-See astro deploy page not found for the most common 404 fallout from this.
+Read the adapter CHANGELOG for breaking changes before bumping a major — the Cloudflare adapter replaced the old runtime options with platformProxy, removed mode/functionPerRoute/cloudflareModules, and dropped Pages support.
+See astro deploy page not found for the 404 fallout this causes.

-Step 5: Verify the build output matches what the platform expects
+Step 5: Verify the build output and wire the host correctly

 npm run build